lilithaJVC/bb/README.md

-<li>welcome  to the municipal  application, this is the third and the final part of this application </li>
+<ol>welcome  to the municipal  application, this is the third and the final part of this application </ol>
-<li>functional requirements </li>
+<ol>functional requirements </ol>

 <ol>How to complite an application </ol>

 <li>make sure you have visual studio installed into your device</li>